 - Hit the N key or select Action, Rename

 - Enter the new name and press Enter

-Tip: Within the Rename dialog box, press Ctrl+Space to bring up your renaming history.
+Within the Rename dialog box, press Ctrl+Space (Command+Space on macOS) to bring up your renaming history.

 Pressing the Enter key on an item or double-clicking it will bring the caret to the definition of the item.

-You can navigate back and forth using the traditional Alt + Arrow Left (or Escape) and Alt + Arrow Right key combos, or via the Navigation menu.
+You can navigate backward and forward using the traditional Alt + Arrow Left (or Escape) and Alt + Arrow Right key combos, or via the Navigation menu.

 The Next Item and Previous Item command allow you to jump to the similar item after or before the currently selected item.